ivpl-hit/Group-Reading-and-Sharing/Readme.md

 # Image and Video Processing Lab of Harbin Institute of Technology
-This is a repo for group reading and shareing.
+This is a repo for group reading and sharing.